-According to Pitt and Tucker (2008), organizational performance is defined as "a vital sign of the organization, showing how well activities within a process or the outputs of a process achieve a specific goal".
-It is also defined as "a process of assessing progress towards achieving pre-determined goals, including information on the efficiency by which resources are transformed into goods and services, the quality of these outputs and outcomes, and the effectiveness of organizational objectives" (Amartunga & Baldry, 2003).
+According to Pitt and Tucker (2008), organizational performance is defined as "a vital sign of the organization, showing how well activities within a processor the outputs of a process achieve a specific goal".
+It is also defined as "a process of assessing progress achieving pre-determined towards doals. including information on the efficiency by which resources are transformed into goods and services, the quality of these outputs and the outcomes. and effectiveness of organizational objectives" (Amartunga & Baldry, 2003).
 Organization's performance is made visible through the activities it conducts to achieve its mission.
 Outputs and their effects are the most observable aspects of an organization's performance (Anderson & Carden, 1999).